 In the world of imaginative food substitutes, cauliflower can do no wrong.
-It can lighten up your favorite gnocchi recipe, add creamy decadence to your morning smoothie, stand in as an insanely crispy pizza crust, and even hold its own in a wrap (thanks Trader Joe’s).
-Seriously—I’ll never stop marveling at all that the creative cruciferous veggie is capable of.
-But where does its magic really shine?
+It can lighten up your favorite gnocchi recipe, add creamy decadence to your morning smoothie, stand in as an insanely crispy pizza crust, and even hold its own in a wrap (thanks, Trader Joe’s).
+But where its magic really shines?
 Cauliflower rice, of course.
 I can happily make rice the base of any meal.
 Spooning out some curry?
 Add rice.
-Got a medley of vegetables about to go bad in the fridge?
+Got a medley of vegetables about to expire?
 Rice makes them a meal.
-To inspire some next-level takes on making the powerhouse grain substitute a part of your everyday diet, I shook the internet upside down for the best vegan cauliflower rice recipes for every meal.
+To inspire some next-level takes on making the grain substitute a part of your everyday diet, I shook the internet upside down for the best vegan cauliflower rice recipes for every meal.

-In 2022, I’m focusing on adding in more of the good stuff (greens, beauty-boosting fruits, and plant-based proteins) than concerning myself with what I’m leaving out.
-And while I’m definitely cutting down or completely eliminating caffeine, alcohol, and added sugars at least for a little while, it brings me more joy to think about all the space I’m creating for foods that help me feel my best.
-Subbing in cauliflower for your grains is no different.
+This year, I’ve been focusing on adding in more of the good stuff (greens, beauty-boosting fruits, and plant-based proteins) than getting bogged down by what I’m leaving out.
+Subbing in cauliflower for your grains is a shining example.
 I love knowing that I’m getting tons of fiber and antioxidants from this one single swap.

 So if you’re worried about missing rice in your meal, know that you have nothing to fear.
 Keep scrolling for all the best vegan cauliflower rice recipes that prove you can have your comfort food—and eat your veggies, too.

-Why We Love It: In a pinch when I need something hearty and filling (and my fridge is packed with veggies that are about to go bad), fried rice is my jam.
+Why We Love It: When I need something hearty and filling (and my fridge is packed with veggies that are about to go bad), fried rice is my jam.
 This version lightens things up while still managing to pack in 15 grams of protein per serving.
-If you want to up the protein content of this dish, even more, then stir in or top your plate with baked tofu or tempeh.
+If you want to up the protein content of this dish even more, stir in or top your plate with baked tofu or tempeh.

 Hero Ingredient: Classic fried rice flavor, courtesy of soy sauce.
 If you want a low-sodium, soy-free substitute, coconut aminos is a great solve.

-Why We Love It: Maybe it’s just the way my brain works, but there’s something about seeing a plate full of green ingredients that instantly cues me to the fact that I’m about to do beautiful things for my body, mind, and mood.
+Why We Love It: There’s something about seeing a plate full of green components that instantly cues me to the fact that I’m about to do beautiful things for my body, mind, and mood.
 When you pull this recipe together (it only takes 20 minutes!), the result is beyond vibrant.
-It gets all of its green goodness and kick of flavor from a pesto-like mixture of jalapeño, cilantro, and lime juice.
+It gets all of its green goodness and flavor from a pesto-like mixture of jalapeño, cilantro, and lime juice.

 Hero Ingredient: Nothing brings the heat like jalapeño.